flyck/Flyck/README.md

 ## Hi there!

-I am a cloud-native fullstack developer based in Germany.
+I am a cloud-native fullstack developer with a focus on serverless based in Germany.

 Key Facts:
 - I've been building ontop of AWS for more than 8 years, while I've also been building more serious projects on cloudflare.